 The implementation of more efficient and modern management methods such as Lean Management, Total Quality Management (TQM), or Sig Sixma, is what has allowed companies to conquer new markets and generate greater profits throughout History.

-What is the origin of the optimized work approach of Lean Management, on which pillars does it rest, and what are the advantages offered by its implementation?
+What is the origin of the optimized work approach of Lean Management, in the Continuous improvement world, on which pillars does it rest, and what are the advantages offered by its implementation?
 Appvizer tells you everything in this article.

 Lean Management: meaning

 Origin: what was Lean Manufacturing looking for?